-✤ A five-inch diameter pulley is required to drive the compressor.
-The compressor speed ratio should not exceed the crank shaft speed of the engine.
+The compressor should be driven by a pulley five inches in diameter.
+The compressor speed ratio should not exceed the crankshaft speed of the engine.
 This ratio will give proper cooling at a fast idle and also allow operation at cruising RPM's.

-The compressor will draw up to two horsepower.
+The compressor will draw up to five horsepower.
 It should be ruggedly bolted.

-The extra pulley on the compressor may be used to drive a pump or an alternator.
+The extra pulley on the compressor may be used to drive a pump or alternator.